LGBTQ rights in Mexico City

 LGBT rights in Mexico City are considerably more progressive than the rest of Mexico.
 On March 4, 2010, it became the first area in Mexico to issue same-sex marriage licenses to same-sex couples.

 Legal status of homosexuality

 Homosexuality is legal in Mexico City since the country's adoption of the Napoleonic Code (via the brief French occupation of Mexico (1862–67)).
+Effective in 2009, LGBT rights were legally enforced.

 LGBT adoption

 Joint legal adoption by same-sex couples is legal in Mexico City since 2010.